Ignore users

 What else?

 Fair enough.
-As a bit of a photographer myself, I know how frustrating it is constantly being asked to 'scan a photo' for someone Smiling
+As a bit of a photographer myself, I know how frustrating it is constantly being asked to 'scan a photo' for someone Smile

 So all these countries, exploring, you must have done some quite adventurous and exciting things?